White Sox vs. Marlins Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has put up 56 hits with 17 doubles, a triple, seven home runs and 23 walks.
-He has driven in 39 runs.
+- Andrew Vaughn has 56 hits with 17 doubles, a triple, seven home runs, 23 walks and 39 RBI.

 Vaughn Recent Games